SafeTrip – step training to reduce falls in older adults

 - Have no neurological conditions (e.g. Parkinson’s Disease, Multiple Sclerosis, Dementia, etc.)

-- Have no history of fracture(s) or joint replacement(s) in the past 12 months
+- Have no history of lower limb, pelvis or vertebral fracture(s) or lower limb joint replacement(s) in the past 6 months.

 - Are able to walk 500m comfortably without mobility aids or rest